SubhasreePasupathi/LER_Segmentation/README.md

 ```

 The following are the steps involved to get inferences from Paddleseg for the semantic segmentation network PPLITESEG

+Ensure that the pre-requisite installations in the "requirements.txt" are made.

 ```
 python -m pip install paddlepaddle-gpu==2.4.2 -i https://pypi.tuna.tsinghua.edu.cn/simple